 Most INJs, whose Intuition is dominant, will score as Fours or Fives.
 INPs, however, whose Intuition is auxiliary, are more prone to deviation.
 As I’ve written elsewhere, it can be easy for INPs to get stuck in Judging mode, hopping between their dominant and inferior functions, without allowing themselves to relax into Perceiving mode, where they can use and develop their develop their auxiliary function, Extraverted Intuition (Ne).
 Those who fail to regularly employ their Ne are more apt to identify with other Enneagram types.

 While it is probably more common for ENPs to identify with the Enneagram Seven, those who show strong development of their auxiliary function may also function healthily as Fours (ENFPs) or Fives (ENTPs).
 Philosophers like William James and Colin Wilson are apt examples of ENTP Fives.
-While some ISPs (ISFPs, ISTPs) or ISJs (ISTJs, ISFJs) may identify as Fours or Fives, many will do so erroneously because the direction of their personal growth is toward Intuition, which resides in either the tertiary or inferior position of their functional stack.
+While some ISPs (ISFPs, ISTPs) or ISJs (ISTJs, ISFJs) may identify as Fours or Fives, many will do so erroneously because the direction of their personal growth is toward Intuition, which resides in either the tertiary or inferior position of their function stack.

 Enneagram Type 6